alphagov/rp-onboarding-tech-docs/source/pages/matching/matchingserviceadapter.rst

 Install and configure the Matching Service Adapter
 ==============================================================

+.. warning:: This documentation is out of date.
+We have published `new technical documentation <https://www.docs.verify.service.gov.uk>`_.

 The Matching Service Adapter (MSA) is a software tool supplied free of charge by the GOV.UK Verify team.
 It simplifies communication between your Local Matching Service and the GOV.UK Verify Hub.

 The MSA handles complex matching requirements.
 We recommend that you use the MSA and always make sure you have the latest version.

 You need to host the MSA so the GOV.UK Verify Hub can make requests to it.

-If you do not want to use the MSA, `contact the GOV.UK Verify team <mailto:idasupport+onboarding@digital.cabinet-office.gov.uk>`_ to discuss your alternatives.
+If you do not want to use the MSA, `contact the GOV.UK Verify team <mailto:idasupport@digital.cabinet-office.gov.uk>`_ to discuss your alternatives.

 **Prerequisites**